rexerwang/requete/README.md

 ## TimeoutAbortController

-`TimeoutAbortController` is used to auto-abort requests when timeout, and you can also call `abort()` to terminate them at any time.
+it is used to auto-abort requests when timeout, and you can also call `abort()` to terminate them at any time.
 It is implemented based on [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).

-In the requete configuration, you can add the `TimeoutAbortController` (or a regular `AbortController`) through the abort field.
+In the requete configuration, you can add the `TimeoutAbortController` through the abort field.
 It should be noted that if you set the timeout in the FetchAdapter and did not pass in abort, requete will add the `TimeoutAbortController` by default to achieve timeout termination.

 If the target browser does not support `AbortController`, please [add a polyfill](#polyfills) before using it.